Driver flees crash that injured 2 following a chase through downtown Dubuque

-Dubuque police are searching for a man who fled the scene after a vehicle chase through downtown Dubuque that resulted in a crash, injuring two people.
+Dubuque police are searching for a man who fled the scene after a vehicle chase through downtown Dubuque that resulted in a crash, injuring two people, on Tuesday.

 The suspect fled on foot after crashing his vehicle into two others in the 1900 block of Jackson Street shortly before 3:30 p.m., Lt.
 Ted McClimon said.